yenhsunlin/snorer/README.md

 To avoid this, users may try to displace the SN from GC when evaluating $N_{\rm BDM}$ whith DM sipke turning on and no DM annihilation.
 For BDM flux evaluation, there is no such issue.

-To be fair, the probability of a very cuspy DM spike surving the gravitational distrubance and SN happening exactly at the GC might be very rare.
+To be fair, the probability of a very cuspy DM spike surving the gravitational disturbance without annihilating away and SN happening exactly at the GC might be very rare.

 This issue is scheduled to fix in the next version of `snorer`.